Year 6

 English

-Our focus texts this term will be The Crossing by Manjeet Mann, Cold Mountain by Han Shan and Journey by Aaron Becker.
-We will be writing a split narrative, writing in the style of the author, summarising and using the text as evidence.
-We will be putting ourselves in the shoes of different characters from the text to understand characters’ behaviour and writing from the character’s perspective.
-We will continue to develop our writing in various ways by editing, peer assessing and improving using the Year 6 criteria.
+Our focus text this term is Macbeth by William Shakespeare.
+We will also be looking at the poem Cold Mountain by Han Shan and Journey by Aaron Becker.
+We will be writing diaries, letters, newspaper articles, character and setting descriptions, poetry, split narratives, alternative endings and play scripts.
+We will be developing our writing in various ways by editing, peer assessing and improving using the Year 6 criteria.
 We will also continue to revisit and incorporate new grammar into our English lessons.

 Maths